 All faculty members must prepare a course syllabus for each course.
 An electronic copy of the course syllabus must be submitted to the Liberal Arts Division during Faculty In-Service Week.
 Send English and Reading Department copies to Khaver Akhter at firstname.lastname@example.org and ESL, Humanities, International Languages, Journalism, and Philosophy Departments to Giziel Leftwich at email@example.com.
 In addition, faculty must distribute a copy to each student at the first class meeting.

 Don't forget to include details about the final exam!
-The fall 2015 final exam schedule is posted on the Class Schedule webpage.
+The Spring 2016final exam schedule is posted on the Class Schedule webpage.

 Office Hours and Committee Assignments (FT Faculty Only)